fbrossar25/Free-Games-Bot/README.md

 ```
 !games [options]
 ```
-- Without any options, the bot will fetch free games on each programmed websites (For now, only Epic Games Store)
+- Without any options, the bot will fetch free games on each programmed websites
 - Options are :
   - ping : basic ping response
   - schedule : create a scheduled tasks which will run in the channel using GAMES_CRON value in .env file by default.
 If cron expression is provided, the will attempt to use it or fallback to default cron expression, see [cron expressions here](https://crontab.guru/every-day-at-1am).